Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Background

-\begin{definition}[Precision of Abstract Elements] An abstract element $\mathtt{a}_1 \in \mathcal{A}$ is \emph{more precise} than another element~$\mathtt{a}_2 \in \mathcal{A}$ if $\gamma(\mathtt{a}_1) \subseteq \gamma(\mathtt{a}_2)$. \end{definition}
+\begin{definition}[Precision of Abstract Elements] An abstract element $\absvalf{1} \in \adom$ is \emph{more precise} than another element~$\absvalf{2} \in \adom$ if $\gamma(\absvalf{1}) \subseteq \gamma(\absvalf{2})$. \end{definition}

-\pheader{Abstract Transformers} The concrete domain includes operations $op : \mathcal{C} \to \mathcal{C}$ that operate on concrete elements.
-In program analysis, these operations correspond to statements such as assignments that transform the program state.
-To analyze the concrete domain within the abstract domain, we require, for each concrete operator~$op$, a corresponding abstract operator~$\hat{op} : \mathcal{A} \to \mathcal{A}$ that operates on abstract elements in a way that reflects the effect of~$op$ on concrete elements.
+\textbf{Abstract Transformers.} The concrete domain includes operations $op : \cdom \to \cdom$ that operate on concrete elements.
+In program analysis, these operations correspond to statements such as assignments that transform program states.
+To analyze the concrete domain within the abstract domain, we require, for each concrete operator~$op$, a corresponding abstract operator~$\hat{op} : \adom \to \adom$ that operates on abstract elements in a way that \textit{soundly} reflects the effect of~$op$ on concrete elements.
 This function~$\hat{op}$ is called the \emph{abstract transformer} corresponding to the concrete operator~$op$.

-\pheader{Soundness and Precision of Abstract Transformers} We define the soundness of abstract transformers, followed by the notion of precision between transformers and the definition of the most-precise transformer.
+Now, we define the soundness of abstract transformers, followed by the notion of precision between transformers and the definition of the most-precise transformer.